Matiasus/sd/README.md

 # SD Card Interfacing
 Library was introduced as tool for interfacing AVR microcontrollers with memory card **sd**.
 These implementation has wide range of uses.
-For example I want to use it as place to store music files.
+By implementing the FAT32 file system, the options are much more extensive.

 ## Library
 C library is aimed for communicating with SD Card through 4-wire SPI interface.